maciekkolodziej/ng-node-starter-app/README.md

 Additionally, several other dependencies are installed and chosen to be universally used:
 * [Passport](http://passportjs.org/) - de-facto standard authentication middleware in Node.js
 * [node.bcrypt.js](https://github.com/kelektiv/node.bcrypt.js) - used for hashing passwords associated with example User model
-* [node-jwt-simple](https://github.com/hokaccha/node-jwt-simple) - encoding/decoding JSON Web Tokens, used for main route authentication
+* [node-jwt-simple](https://github.com/hokaccha/node-jwt-simple) - encoding/decoding JSON Web Tokens, used for basic route authentication
 * [dotenv](https://github.com/motdotla/dotenv) - loading of environment variables from `.env.*` files, where environment-specific configuration options are being held.
 * [SuperTest](https://github.com/visionmedia/supertest) - request-based controller tests.
 * [should.js](https://github.com/shouldjs/should.js) - test assertion library.
 (Note: other assertion styles are by no means forbidden.)